zaphosting/docs/docs/vserver-windows-userdp.md

 ### Desktop Apps

-The following alternative programs are suitable for connecting to a Windows server via remote desktop:
+The following programs are great alternatives that are suitable for connecting to your Windows server through the Remote Desktop protocol (RDP).
+We highly recommend using the built-in application if you are accessing the server from Windows (as seen in the previous step) as it reduces the hassle and works well.

 - Remote Desktop Connection Manager (RDCMan)
 - mRemoteNG